Founder & owner

 By day, I work (thankfully with many accommodations) as a marketing, advertising, and media professional.
 I also freelance write, edit, and design on the side.
 Writing has been my passion for as long as I could pick up a pen to do so.
 I am also a proud patient advocate.
 I volunteer with Chronic Migraine Awareness, Inc. and I am an Ambassador for the US Pain Foundation and Depression and Bipolar Support Alliance.
-I contribute to The Mighty, as well as the Spoonie Community on Instagram, where I document my day-to-day life—the good and the bad—living with my health conditions.
+I contribute to The Mighty, The Unchargeables, as well as the Spoonie Community on Instagram, where I document my day-to-day life—the good and the bad—living with my health conditions.
 You can follow me here.

 Migraine has stolen many of life’s most precious moments and milestones from me, but it has given me gifts as well.
 Patience.
 Compassion.
 Gratitude.
 Things I wouldn’t have had I not gone through the pain.
 As they say, “you can’t have a rainbow without a little rain.”